-The Companies invest its temporary surplus funds in financial assets that are highly secure and procures its short-term working capital in the form of borrowings from financial institutions.
+The Companies invest their temporary surplus funds in financial assets that are highly secure and procures their short-term working capital in the form of borrowings from financial institutions and so on.
 The Companies utilize derivatives only to hedge their exposure to the risks as described below and do not enter into such transactions for speculative purposes.